runner365/cpp_media_server/README.md

 # cpp_media_server

-A media server is writen by C++11, and the network io is write by Boost.Asio.
+A media server is writen by C++11, and the network io is writen by Boost.Asio.

 ## preinstall
 How to install boost.asio